brettmarl/wct-status/README.md

 # DATE 2023-07-19T00:00:00-07:00

+# HIGH RIVER LEVELS
+Due to the recent rains the rivers are running with more water again.
+Crossing the Walbran can be tricky and the gravel bar that had formed at the Klanawa River mouth is now gone so the cable car is required.

 # OVERGROWN TRAIL SECTIONS - July 26
 Reports from hikers indicate that the trail is badly overgrown at two points on the trail: Dare Beach (KM40) to Cribs Creek (KM41.5) and Tsusiat Falls (KM25) to the Beach Access at KM29.
 The section from Tsusiat Falls to Hole in the Wall is reported to be extremely bad.